Centering toric arrangements of maximal rank: Introduction

 Finally, improving on the study of the toric complex and the poset of layers, Callegaro and Delucchi exhibited in \cite{CD17} a presentation of the integer cohomology of the complement manifold of centered toric arrangements.
 In order to describe those algebraic and topological invariants that are combinatorially determined, Pagaria provided in \cite{Pag19} an example of two toric arrangements with the same poset of layers but with different integer cohomologies, while De Concini and Gaiffi showed in \cite{DCG21} that the rational cohomology ring of toric arrangements is combinatorial.

 In this work we provide a description of a wider class of toric arrangements for which the minimality results previously described hold.
 This class consists of those toric arrangements that have an associated matrix of maximal rank.
 Using techniques from basic linear algebra, we are going to build a sequence of diffeomorphic changes of coordinates that transform these arrengements into centered ones, enabling us to apply the results on complexified arrangements developed by d'Antonio and Delucchi in \cite{dD15}.
 In particular, this implies that the integer cohomology of any of these toric arrangements is torsion-free.
+As far as we know, examples of toric arrangements with non-minimal complement manifold are not available in literature.

 \textbf{Overview.} Section \ref{Section1} provides some basic definitions and results on toric arrangements as well as complexified and centered arrangements, while Section \ref{Section2} is devoted to the proof of our result on toric arrangements that have an associated matrix of maximal rank.